On-Chain Auctions with Deposits: Model and Results

 For bidder $2$, it is no loss of generality to assume that he does not over-deposit.
 Otherwise, if $b_2<d_2$, then the bidder could deposit $b_2$ instead without changing his bid and become strictly better off by saving on depositing cost.
 So bidder $2$'s strategy is characterized by his deposit function $d_2:[0,1]\times[0,\bar{d}]\rightarrow[0,1]$ where $d_2(v_2,d_1)$ is his choice of deposit under valuation $v_1$ if he observes bidder $1$ depositing $d_1$.
 It is always optimal for Bidder~2 to bid $b_2=d_2(v_2,d_1)$.

-Given that bidders' strategies are fully determined by their depositing functions, we understand a {\it Perfect Bayesian Equilibrium} to be a triple $(d_1,d_2,\mu_2)$ of deposit functions for the two bidders and beliefs $\mu_2:[0,1]\times[0,\bar{d}]\rightarrow[0,1]$ for bidder $2$\footnote{We do not need to specify bidder~1'$s$ beliefs about bidder~$2$'s valuation as they will coincide with the prior $F$.} where $\mu_2(\cdot,d_1)$ is the cdf for $v_1$ conditional on observing a deposit $d_1$ such that \begin{itemize} \item[1.] each player's strategy specifies optimal actions, given his beliefs and the strategies of the other player, i.e.~ $d_1(v_1)$ is a solution to
+Sequential bidding turns our model into a signalling game.
+Given that bidders' strategies are fully determined by their depositing functions, we understand a {\it Perfect Bayesian Equilibrium} to be a triple $(d_1,d_2,\mu_2)$ of deposit functions for the two bidders and beliefs $\mu_2:[0,1]\times[0,\bar{d}]\rightarrow[0,1]$ for bidder $2$\footnote{We do not need to specify bidder~1'$s$ beliefs about bidder~$2$'s valuation as they will coincide with the prior $F$.} where $\mu_2(\cdot,d_1)$ is the cdf for $v_1$ conditional on observing a deposit $d_1$ such that \begin{itemize} \item[1.]
+Each player's strategy specifies optimal actions, given his beliefs and the strategies of the other player, i.e.~ $d_1(v_1)$ is a solution to

 and $d_2(v_2,d_1)$ is a solution to